 We all are responsible for ensuring that democracy is upheld.
 Creating coalitions with conservative parties to prevent the extreme right from coming to power is part of that.
 The situation in Germany is much better than in Austria – the basic consensus is that coalitions with the Alternative for Germany (AfD) are ruled out, at the federal level at least.
 This is not at all the case in Austria.
 The Austrian People’s Party (ÖVP) has no fear of contact with the extreme right, and very little awareness of what it really means to help right-wing extremists to come to power.

-But also the Social Democrats (SPÖ), which are in coalition with the far-right Freedom Party (FPÖ) in the Burgenland regional government.
+But also the Social Democrats (SPÖ), which were in coalition with the far-right Freedom Party (FPÖ) in the Burgenland regional government until 2019.

 Right.
 The SPÖ first claimed to be a bulwark against the Right and then formed a coalition with them.

 How do your Green partners in Europe view the turquoise-green experiment?
 With admiration or concern?

 There is already a certain degree of concern – about European policy positions, for example.
 But at the same time, everyone is aware that, given the difficult situation we are in, it is the best alternative.
 To be honest, it is the only alternative.
 In that sense, there is understanding and support, although there is still criticism of individual government positions.
 Our position on the EU budget is different from that of the ÖVP, and the same applies in other areas.
 It is often a question of who prevailed in the coalition negotiations, and how.
 But the Greens committed the government to a strong Europe in the preamble to the coalition agreement, and there is an emphasis on development aid and the expansion of bilateral and multilateral cooperation.
 These issues would not be there without the Greens.